Malith-Anjana/subscription-service/README.md

   <h3 align="center">A Subscription Management System API</h3>
 </div>

- Here’s the **modified GitHub project description** based on your request 🚀:

----

 # 📌 Subscription Management System API

 A **production-ready RESTful API** for managing subscriptions, users, and payments.